 Omer Pelled*

 Large medical facilities are involved in many adverse events, even when taking reasonable care.
-Under prevailing law, these institutions are liable only for the harm they caused in failing to take reasonable care, so to place liability, courts must inspect every incident and determine if the patient received negligent care and, if so, whether the negligent conduct was the but-for cause of the injury.
-It is often easier, however, to determine if medical facilities negligently caused unreasonable harm to some (unknown) victims, based on outcomes, than to examine their conduct in each incident.
-For example, if the court determines that it is reasonable that 100 patients contract an infection during hospitalization, it can surmise that when 150 patients contracted an infection, the hospital, or its employees, negligently caused harm to 50 patients.
-In light of this informational advantage, the Article examines a liability regime that depends solely on outcomes, similar to a strict liability regime.
-However, it requires the injurer to pay only for harm that could have been reasonably avoided, similar to a negligence regime.
-The Article shows that, when applied to medical facilities, the proposed regime increases the chances that negligent hospitals will compensate victims while significantly decreasing the direct and indirect costs of inspecting suspected malpractice cases individually.
-Last, the Article shows that strict liability for unreasonable harm can also be applied to other tortfeasors, such as polluters and product manufacturers, and that it offers significant advantages when applied to manufacturers of A.I. devices.
+Under prevailing law, these institutions are liable only for the harm they cause by failing to take reasonable care, so to place liability, courts must review every incident and determine if the patient received negligent care and, if so, whether the negligent conduct was the but-for cause of the injury.
+However, it is often easier, based on outcomes, to determine if a medical facility negligently caused unreasonable harm to some (unknown) victims than it is to examine the facility’s conduct in each incident.
+For example, if a court determines that it is reasonable for 100 patients to contract an infection during hospitalization, it can surmise that when 150 patients have contracted an infection, the hospital, or its employees, negligently caused harm to 50 patients.
+In light of this informational advantage, this article examines a liability regime that, like a strict liability regime, depends solely on outcomes.
+Like a negligence regime however, it requires the tortfeasor to pay only for harm that could reasonably have been avoided.
+This article shows that when applied to medical facilities, the proposed regime increases the chances that negligent hospitals will compensate victims while significantly decreasing the direct and indirect costs of investigating suspected malpractice cases individually.
+The article also shows that strict liability for unreasonable harm can be applied to other tortfeasors, such as polluters and product manufacturers, and that it offers significant advantages when applied to manufacturers of smart devices and other AI-driven products.